turgeonmaxime/old_website/_posts/2017-02-12-oscar-predictions.md

 As for the last two years, I stick to what the model tells me for my prediction in these categories.
 However, I'm skeptical about the predictions I have for the acting categories.
 First, for best actor, Denzel Washington and Casey Affleck are the only two front-runners--there is no way Ryan Gosling will win this award.
 Second, for best actress, although I would argue that Emma Stone is now the favourite, Isabelle Huppert definitely has a chance too.
 Therefore, I expect to miss one of these categories.

 Finally, this year is definitely *La La Land*'s show: 14 nominations, tied with [*Titanic*](http://www.imdb.com/title/tt0120338/) and [*All About Eve*](http://www.imdb.com/title/tt0042192/) for the most ever.
-I don't think it will set a new record (which is 11 wins), but I expect them to win around 10 awards (even though I actually selected them for 12 awards below).
-In particular, I expect them to run the tables in the sound/music categories--which, oddly enough, would be a first for a musical.
-I think the only one of these four awards they could miss is Best Sound Editing, in which case it should probably go to *Arrival*.
+I don't think it will set a new record (which is 11 wins), but I expect them to win around 10 awards.
+I don't expect them to run the tables in the sound/music categories--which would be a first for a musical.
+I think the only one of these four awards they could miss is Best Sound Editing, which I predict will probably go to *Arrival*.

 My predictions are below, in bold.
 After the Academy Awards, I will update this post and point out the winners--I will indicate them in italics.